CCSO: HISTORY THAT MATTERS

 Under the current administration, the CCSO is divided into two bureaus:

 The Bureau of Law Enforcement Operations is responsible for providing primary law enforcement services to the approximately 150,000 residents of Citrus County, including the incorporated areas of Inverness and Crystal River.
-Services provided by this bureau include sheriff patrols, detective investigations, court security, civil processes and law enforcement training, as well as accreditation functions.
+Services provided by this bureau include sheriff patrols, detective investigations, court security, civil processes, and law enforcement training, as well as accreditation functions.
 The operations of the divisions under this bureau collaterally augment the agency by assisting with the mission of delivering excellence in public safety.

 The Bureau of Support Operations is comprised of highly trained specialized units that provide the vital resources necessary for the daily operations of the Sheriff’s Office to fulfill its vision to make Citrus County the safest community in Florida.
-Operations here encompasses the areas of emergency dispatch, search and rescue, training, and the specialized units of Aviation, Mounted Posse Unit, Hazardous Devices Team and many more.
+Operations here encompass the areas of emergency dispatch, search and rescue, training, and the specialized units of Aviation, Mounted Posse Unit, Hazardous Devices Team, and many more.
 The men and women under this bureau strive to develop positive working relationships with the community members it serves.

 On September 1, 2009, Animal Control Officers (ACO’s) joined the Citrus County Sheriff’s Office’s Special Operations Unit.
-ACO’s respond to complaints involving domestic animals and livestock, including calls involving animals that are abused, dangerous or a nuisance to the citizens of Citrus County.
+ACO’s respond to complaints involving domestic animals and livestock, including calls involving animals that are abused, dangerous, or a nuisance to the citizens of Citrus County.
 They have the authority to remove these animals and issue citations for violations of the county’s Animal Control ordinance.

 By working together with our community partners, we will continue to build upon our rich legacy of professionalism.

 In 2000, the Commission for Florida Law Enforcement Accreditation (CFA) awarded the Sheriff’s Office state accreditation after the agency demonstrated proficiency in more than 230 policies and procedures.
-These standards cover everything, specifically training of sworn personnel, hiring and promotional guidelines and strict financial accountability.
+These standards cover everything, specifically training of sworn personnel, hiring and promotional guidelines, and strict financial accountability.
 Our agency passed with a 100% rating, only one in a few in CFA history.

 Three years later in 2003, the Sheriff’s Office received law enforcement recognition from the Commission on Law Enforcement Accreditation (CALEA).
-In 2005, our agency began the process for seeking full national accreditation from CALEA, which includes compliance with almost 450 standards.
+In 2005, our agency began the process of seeking full national accreditation from CALEA, which includes compliance with almost 450 standards.
 Only 6% of law enforcement agencies across the nation have achieved this honor.
 In 2007, we became part of that 6% when the Citrus County Sheriff’s Office was awarded accreditation from CALEA.
 We are proud of this accomplishment and attribute it to the high quality of work put forth by our employees.